dunglas/mercure/README.md

 ### How to Use Mercure with GraphQL?

-Because they are delivery agnostic, Mercure plays particulary well with [GraphQL's subscriptions](https://facebook.github.io/graphql/draft/#sec-Subscription).
+Because they are delivery agnostic, Mercure plays particularly well with [GraphQL's subscriptions](https://facebook.github.io/graphql/draft/#sec-Subscription).

 In response to the subscription query, the GraphQL server may return a corresponding topic URL.
 The client can then subscribe to the Mercure's event stream corresponding to this subscription by creating a new `EventSource` with an URL like `https://example.com/hub?topic=https://example.com/subscriptions/<subscription-id>` as parameter.